CBSE

 If you’ve ever stared at your CBSE report card and wondered, “but what does 8.4 CGPA actually mean in percentage?” you’re not alone.
 Thousands of students face the same question every year, especially when college admissions and job applications ask for a percentage figure.

-In this guide, we’ll break down exactly what CGPA is, how it’s calculated, how to convert it to a percentage, and, most importantly, give you an interactive calculator you can use right now, no pen or paper needed.
+In this guide, we’ll break down exactly what CGPA is, how it’s calculated, how to convert CGPA into marks and percentage, and, most importantly, give you an interactive CGPA calculator you can use right now, no pen or paper needed.

 CGPA stands for Cumulative Grade Point Average.
 It is the average of grade points a student earns across all their main subjects — and it’s the official metric used by the Central Board of Secondary Education (CBSE) to represent a student’s overall academic performance.